vmware-archive/dispatch/docs/_guides/setup-authentication.md

 ---
 layout: default
 ---
-# OAuth Client Integration
+# Authentication in Dispatch

 Dispatch is a serverless framework that requires developers and end-users to authenticate themselves before they are using the platform.

-Dispatch integrates with 3rd party identification providers (IDP) in order to provide authentication.
-The goal for Dispatch is to provide integrations with a number of IDPs, including enterprise IDPs such is vIDM.
+Users in Dispatch are managed by an external Identity Provider (IDP) like Github, Google Identity Platform or other enterprise [OpenID Connect](https://openid.net/connect/) (OIDC) providers like vIDM.
+OpenID Connect enhances OAuth 2.0 authorization protocol workflow to support authentication.
+When users login to dispatch they will be redirected to the configured OIDC provider for authentication.

-This document provides instructions for how to integrate specific IDPs into Dispatch.
+This document provides instructions for how to integrate specific IDP's into Dispatch.
 This is generally a prerequisite to setting up a Dispatch deployment.

 ## 1. Create An OAuth Client App with your Identity Provider

 > **NOTE:** You will need to setup a different `OAuth App` for every dispatch deployment with a different Hostname/IP.